Parents' Guide | Attendance

-If this procedure is followed we can authorise the absence, please remember that if your child has a significant number of unauthorised absences recorded this could lead to the Education Welfare Service becoming involved.
+Please remember that if your child has a significant number of unauthorised absences recorded this could lead to the Education Welfare Service becoming involved.
 The school will also liaise closely with you to help support you if this is likely.
 To avoid this from happening we are requesting this evidence to be produced.

 It is important that we work together in improving our attendance, you can help by:-

 Remembering to phone us every day your child is absent from school.
-Save the school’s new attendance number in your phone 0115 9649388.
+Save the school’s attendance number in your phone 0115 9649388.

 We are unable to take responsibility for children on the school premises before 8:40am.
 It is very important that children do not play on the play equipment before or after school as there is no supervision at these times.
 Thank you for your co-operation.